Mattli8312/chess-ml/README.md

 $ node ./server/Server.js
 ```

-You should see ```bash Listening on Port 3000``` right below after executing the above commands.
+You should see ```Listening on Port 3000``` right below after executing the above commands.
 Open up a browser and go to localhost 3000.
 You will see the project running

 ## Contributions